Stages of a Personal Injury Case

 - 3. Issue Your Demand

-Demand is made after a person’s maximum medical improvement (MMI) is c.
+Demand is made after a person’s maximum medical improvement (MMI) is reached.
 After the victim of an injury has completed their treatment and rehabilitation, the true cost of their injuries can be calculated.

 It can take time to gather the information sufficient enough for a Demand Package.
 However, this is your first written demand for compensation due to injury.
 You’ll be presenting your case to the opposing party for rebuttal and you want to make your first argument as strong as possible.